dougalstanton/rpg/_reports/ironsworn-delve-into-elder-caves.md

 ---
+layout: report

 title: "Into the Elder Caves"
+summary: "A short Ironsworn game, inspired by some art from the Delve supplement"

 system: "Ironsworn"
-summary: "A short Ironsworn game, inspired by the art from the Delve supplement"
+supplements: "Ironsworn Delve"
 ---

 # ShortCut: Delve into the Elder Caves